 The walnut stock remains structurally sound and preserves the fine silver-wire inlaid decoration, which remains largely intact.
 The silver-gilt mounts display minor rubbing and natural patination typical of historic firearms but remain well preserved.

-Despite minor wear to some damascened areas, the firearm retains its magnificent decorative richness and exceptional visual presence.
+Despite minor wear, the firearm retains its magnificent decorative richness and exceptional visual presence.

 Provence